-The two projects with the potential to create additional parking demand that cannot be accommodated by the planned new parking supply are the mixed-use project at the former Allen Press site and the Vermont Place project.
-Both of these projects, despite building parking, are expected to generate more parking demand than the projects themselves can accommodate.
 Based on the location of the Allen Press project and the fact that the demand is anticipated to come from residents, it is anticipated that the 20 surplus parkers generated by this project can be accommodated in the New Hampshire Garage.
 The 33 surplus parkers generated by the Vermont Place project have several parking options in close proximity, including Lot 3 and the Vermont Street Garage.

-Despite the fact that additional development is planned for Downtown Lawrence over the next 10 years, given the current availability of public parking spaces and the proposed sizes and locations of the developments, it is anticipated that the City's existing supply of public parking should be more than adequate to satisfy the potential future demand for parking.
+Despite the fact that additional development is planned for Downtown Lawrence over the next 10 years, given the current availability of public parking spaces and the proposed sizes and locations of the developments, it is anticipated that the City's existing supply of public parking should be more than adequate to satisfy the potential future demand for parking, if the recommendations contained in this plan are implemented.